-PROGO is a solution for comprehensive area-based prediction of RES production.
-Opposed to point-based predictions this method allows significant cost reduction, allowing to include many small and medium-sized prosumers with the prediction.
+PROGO is a solution for comprehensive area-based forecasts of renewables production.
+Opposed to point-based predictions this method allows significant cost reduction, allowing to include many small and medium-sized prosumers within the forecast.
 Currently, due to lack of profitability – it was impossible and their energy potential remained unknown.

 Square Root Mean Error (SRME):